sharp30/Phone-Detector/README.md

 Android application for detecting phone numbers and dealing with this.

 ## About
-The program is written by a super religious guy and by Nitay Kesner.
+The program is written by a super religious guy and by Nitay Kessner.

+## Details
+I am hungry